Everest Base Camp Helicopter Tour

 Once you reach Kalapatthar by helicopter, you cannot take an extra flight.
 You have to trek to continue your journey.
 It is about 4.5 km to the Everest base camp from Kala Patthar, which takes 2-3 hours to walk.
 The trek is short, but the high altitude and challenging surroundings can make the trek physically demanding.

 Trekkers should move ahead slowly, sometimes rest to adjust to the altitude, and see amazing Himalayan views.
-After climbing from Kala Patthar to Everest Base Camp, the sense of achievement is truly incomparable and makes the entire trek worthy.
+After climbing from Kala Patthar to Everest Base Camp, the sense of achievement is truly incomparable and makes the entire trek worthwhile.

 Everest Base Camp Helicopter Flight Route